 Drain said noodles….

-Toss noodles into stir fry pan with veggies
+Toss noodles into a stir fry pan with veggies

 Find chopsticks. (ok – not really necessary but it sounded good)